algotrade-research/Statisical-Arbitrage/README.md

 The strategy performs poorly and does not really have the market-neutral charecteristics.
 A possible explaination is that the hedging is not enough (beta around 0.2), and stocks usually falls larger than index when there is a sharpe downturn becuase in the index there are stocks that have small correlation with the index

 ## Optimization Backtesting
-Due to limited computational power and inapporiate methodology, the parameters are in high risk of overfitting.
+Due to limited computational power and inapporiate methodology, I only ran 50 trial with 5 bathces of 10 triasls, so the parameters are in high risk of overfitting.

--**Run by*
+**It can take 10-15 minutes per trial, which can make it 10 hours for an entire process.
+Becareful**

+-**Run the optimization process by**
 ```
 python optimization.py
 ```